pavlin-policar/openTSNE/README.rst

 |Build Status| |ReadTheDocs Badge| |Codacy Badge| |License Badge|

-openTSNE is a modular Python implementation of t-Distributed Stochasitc Neighbor Embedding (t-SNE), a popular dimensionality-reduction algorithm for visualizing high-dimensional data sets. openTSNE incorporates the latest improvements to the t-SNE algorithm, including the ability to add new data points to existing embeddings, massive speed improvements, enabling t-SNE to scale to millions of data points and various tricks to improve global alignment of the resulting visualizations.
+openTSNE is a modular Python implementation of t-Distributed Stochasitc Neighbor Embedding (t-SNE) [1]_, a popular dimensionality-reduction algorithm for visualizing high-dimensional data sets. openTSNE incorporates the latest improvements to the t-SNE algorithm, including the ability to add new data points to existing embeddings [2]_, massive speed improvements [3]_ [4]_, enabling t-SNE to scale to millions of data points and various tricks to improve global alignment of the resulting visualizations [5]_.

 .. figure:: docs/source/images/macosko_2015.png
    :alt: Macosko 2015 mouse retina t-SNE embedding
    :align: center

-   A visualization of 44,808 single cell transcriptomes obtained from the mouse retina [5]_ embedded using the multiscale kernel trick to better preserve the global aligment of the clusters.
+   A visualization of 44,808 single cell transcriptomes obtained from the mouse retina [6]_ embedded using the multiscale kernel trick to better preserve the global aligment of the clusters.

 - `Documentation <http://opentsne.readthedocs.io>`__
 - `User Guide and Tutorial <https://opentsne.readthedocs.io/en/latest/tsne_algorithm.html>`__